groundwater/Scala-HBase/README.md

     Apply all mutations.

-    Non-crash errors that occur at this stage, such as IOExceptions the transaction must still be completed.
-Although it is possibly to recover the old atomic state.
+    Non-crash errors that occur at this stage, such as IOExceptions are not rolled back.
+The transaction should be recovered and completed.

     Once all values are mutated, set the global status to `3-MUTATED`